 - Internal corruption is invisible: A PDF can appear perfectly normal when you open it in a viewer but be internally corrupted in ways that prevent text extraction entirely.
 The parser gets zero usable text from a file that looks perfectly fine to you

-- Scanned or image-based PDFs: If the PDF was created by scanning a physical document or saving as an image, there is no text layer at all — the entire resume is a picture
+- Scanned or image-based PDFs: If the PDF was created by scanning a physical document or saving as an image, there is no text layer at all: the entire resume is a picture

 This does not mean you should never use PDF.
 But you should use caution and understand that DOCX files are consistently more reliable for ATS parsing.
 If you do submit a PDF, keep the layout extremely simple, use standard fonts, and test it with a resume score checker before applying.
 For a deeper look at this topic, see our guide on why PDF resumes can be problematic for ATS.
+For template options that pass all five major platforms, see our best ATS-friendly resume templates roundup.

 Even Major Websites Promote Bad Templates

 Here is something most job seekers do not realize: some of the most popular, high-traffic template sources on the internet are actively promoting templates that violate every principle of ATS compatibility.
-Microsoft's own Word template gallery includes resume templates marketed as "ATS templates" that feature multi-column layouts, graphics, colored sidebars, tables, and decorative elements — the exact elements that cause ATS parsing failures.
+Microsoft's own Word template gallery includes resume templates marketed as "ATS templates" that feature multi-column layouts, graphics, colored sidebars, tables, and decorative elements, the exact elements that cause ATS parsing failures.

 These templates look professional and are downloaded millions of times, which creates a false sense of security.
 Job seekers assume that because a template comes from a trusted source and is labeled "ATS-friendly," it must work with applicant tracking systems.
 In reality, visual design quality has nothing to do with ATS compatibility.
 A template can be beautifully designed and completely unparseable at the same time.

 The problem is not limited to Microsoft.
 Canva, Etsy template shops, and many popular resume builder websites offer visually striking templates that break every rule of ATS-safe formatting.
-They prioritize what looks good on screen because that is what sells templates — not what actually survives the parsing process.
+They prioritize what looks good on screen because that is what sells templates, not what actually survives the parsing process.

 Before using any template, ask yourself these questions: